lisajamhoury/Electron-to-Browser-Simple-Peer-Example/README.md

 For Mac OS use master branch or [binaryexample branch](https://github.com/lisajamhoury/Electron-to-Browser-Simple-Peer-Example/tree/binaryexample).
 For Windows, use [binaryexample branch](https://github.com/lisajamhoury/Electron-to-Browser-Simple-Peer-Example/tree/binaryexample) only.
 Windows 10 does not allow for two apps to simultaniously use the webcam, so the master branch getUserMedia example will not work.

+For HTTPS use [httpslocalhost branch](https://github.com/lisajamhoury/Electron-to-Browser-Simple-Peer-Example/tree/httpslocalhost).
+Currently works on Mac OS only becasue of above Windows webcam issue.

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:

 ```bash